 Whether you're a rider or a driver, these safety tips can help prevent motorcycle crashes and serious injuries.

-Motorcycles are smaller than passenger vehicles, harder to see and don't offer the protection of a frame, seatbelts or airbags.
-In B.C., drivers are at fault in nearly 80 per cent of motorcycle crashes where the rider is seriously injured.
-Read our safety tips to learn how we can reduce crashes and injuries through better driving habits and wearing the right gear on every ride.
+Motorcycles don't offer the protection of a frame, seatbelt or airbag, and because they are smaller than passenger vehicles, it’s harder to see them and judge their speed.
+Learn how to reduce crashes and injuries through better driving habits and wearing the right gear on every ride.

 Training and years of riding experience can make the difference when it comes to avoiding a crash.
 Reduce your chances of crashing or being seriously injured by following these safety tips: